MicrosoftDocs/entra-docs/docs/id-governance/best-practices-secure-id-governance.md

 Microsoft Entra ID Governance limits the access a user has based on the role that they have been assigned.
 Ensure that your users have the least privileged role to perform the task that they need.

-For more information see [least privilege with Microsoft Entra ID Governance](least-privileged.md)
+For more information, see [least privilege with Microsoft Entra ID Governance](least-privileged.md)

 ## Preventing lateral movement